MiticaMatthews/Azure-Labs/Labs/001/readme.md

 ## Delete Resources

-When the virtual machine is no longer needed, you can delete the resource group, virtual machine and all related resources to avoid unecessary costs.
+When the virtual machine is no longer needed, you can delete the resource group, virtual machine and all related resources to avoid unnecessary costs.
 To do this, you need to:

 1. Select the **Resource group** link on the Overview page for the virtual machine.
 2. Select **Delete resource group** at the top of the page for the resource group.